 Near East / Middle East

-Introduction to Charles Malik’s letter to Michel Chiha about American perceptions of the Middle East:
+Introduction to Charles Malik’s letter to Michel Chiha about American perceptions of the Middle East,(New Weston Hotel, New York):

 …“The English believe they can erase the Near East with the stroke of a pen.
 They lump together Egyptians, Lebanese, Turks and Persians.
 The Americans believe they can solve the problem of Palestine and Palestinian refugees with their dollars.
 The English have turned the Arab League upside down whilst encouraging Hashemite ambitions in the region and the Americans are using oil to drown all local feeling and traditions.
 Thus everything is a mess and the ‘Middle East’ is in disarray…”